jordandoan/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React solves the problem of doing needless DOM operations.
+In React, it only updates the elements that have changed, without having to reload the page.
+It results in a seamless interaction with the web page.
+It does this through State and Components, which are fundamental to building a React app.

 - [ ] What does it mean to _think_ in react?

+Thinking in React is thinking of state and components:
+  - State is data that the app can hold, which is updated usually through interaction from the user.
+  - Components are a way of breaking down an App into different pieces.
+When state is updated, only the components that are connected with that state are updated.

 - [ ] Describe state.

+ State is how React knows what parts of the App to update.
+When changes are made to State, it will re-render the necessary components to reflect the change in State.

 - [ ] Describe props.

+Props or properties are parameters/data sent from its parent to a component.
+It's similar to assigning attributes to HTML elements.
+To send in props you would write something like:
+ - \<ComponentName data="..." name="..."> and then to access it you would do "props.data and props.name."

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are extra 'effects' that happen outside of the function being executed.
+In React, that could refer to things in the background that occurs after the Component renders.
+This week, our side effect was doing a GET request from an API.
+We can control this with the React hook UseEffect.
+UseEffect allows you to run functions at specific times, such as load up, or when a specific state you are tracking changes.
+You can sync your props and state with the UseEffect hook.
+For example, we would do a API fetch in the UseEffect hook and set the state to the data provided from the fetch.

 ## Project Set Up